ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 1. **Conversational Summaries with Personality**:
    - Unlike traditional text-to-speech (TTS) implementations that simply narrate content in a monotone voice, ASAP Digest generates a podcast-style conversation between two AI hosts (Alex and Jamie) using `@huggingface/transformers` to create natural, engaging dialogue.
-This conversational format transforms the daily digest into an immersive listening experience, making users feel like they’re tuning into a real podcast rather than hearing a robotic narration.
+This conversational format transforms the daily digest into an immersive listening experience, making users feel like they're tuning into a real podcast rather than hearing a robotic narration.
    - The dialogue includes introductions, banter, insights, and conclusions, adding personality and context that make the summaries more relatable and memorable.
-For example, the script starts with “Host 1: Welcome to the ASAP Digest Daily Podcast for March 09, 2025!
-I’m your host, Alex.
-Host 2: And I’m Jamie.
-Let’s dive into today’s digest!”
+For example, the script starts with "Host 1: Welcome to the ASAP Digest Daily Podcast for March 09, 2025!
+I'm your host, Alex.
+Host 2: And I'm Jamie.
+Let's dive into today's digest!"
 This human-like interaction sets it apart from standard TTS apps.

 2. **Dynamic and Personalized Content**:
-   - The podcast is generated daily from the user’s digest, which aggregates content from diverse sources (articles, podcasts, X posts, Reddit, financial data, etc.) based on their preferences set in the profile page (e.g., sources like RSS feeds, X handles, or subreddits).
-This ensures the podcast is always fresh, relevant, and tailored to the user’s interests.
+   - The podcast is generated daily from the user's digest, which aggregates content from diverse sources (articles, podcasts, X posts, Reddit, financial data, etc.) based on their preferences set in the profile page (e.g., sources like RSS feeds, X handles, or subreddits).
+This ensures the podcast is always fresh, relevant, and tailored to the user's interests.
    - The integration of user-defined TTS settings (voice, speed, language) from the profile page further personalizes the listening experience, catering to individual preferences and accessibility needs.

 3. **Seamless Distribution and Accessibility**:
    - The podcast is automatically generated, stored on AWS S3 for scalability, and made available via an RSS feed, allowing users to subscribe on platforms like Spotify or Apple Podcasts.
-This makes it incredibly easy for users to integrate ASAP Digest into their daily routine—whether they’re commuting, working out, or cooking, they can listen to their digest as a podcast without needing to open the app.
+This makes it incredibly easy for users to integrate ASAP Digest into their daily routine—whether they're commuting, working out, or cooking, they can listen to their digest as a podcast without needing to open the app.
    - The digest page (`digest/[id]/+page.svelte`) includes a built-in audio player, and users can share the podcast episode directly via the Web Share API, increasing its reach and encouraging habitual use.

 4. **Enhanced Engagement Through Audio**:
    - Audio content is inherently more engaging for many users than text, especially for busy individuals who prefer consuming information hands-free.
-The podcast format leverages this trend, providing a convenient alternative to reading the digest while maintaining the app’s core value of delivering concise, curated insights.
+The podcast format leverages this trend, providing a convenient alternative to reading the digest while maintaining the app's core value of delivering concise, curated insights.
    - The use of WaveSurfer.js for waveform visualization during playback (in widgets and the `WaveformOverlay.svelte`) adds a visual element to the audio experience, making it more interactive and appealing.